Skip to content

 All students will be provided an equal opportunity to participate in physical education classes.
 The district will make appropriate accommodations to allow for equitable participation for all students and will adapt physical education classes and equipment as necessary.

 The physical education curriculum will be aligned with state and national standards for physical education and be taught by a certified physical education teacher.
-Class sizes may be limited to a maximum of thirty (30) students per instructor and may be offered daily.
-Waivers, exemptions, and substitutions will be considered on a case by case basis.
+Class sizes will be limited to a maximum of thirty (30) students per instructor and be offered daily.
+Waivers, exemptions, and substitutions will be considered on a case-by-case basis.
 A student substituting physical education must demonstrate proficiency of physical education standards.

 In addition to offering physical education, the district will provide other opportunities for physical activity for each grade level by utilizing a comprehensive physical activity program (CSPAP) plan which encompasses: